jmiba/Aurora-SDG-Publication-Classifier/README.md

 # Aurora SDG Publication Classifier

-This Streamlit app helps you explore publications from the OpenAlex database for any ROR (Research Organization Registry) institution.
+This Streamlit app helps you explore publications from the OpenAlex database for any institution (with or without a ROR entry).
 It pulls the metadata, enriches missing abstracts, runs them through Aurora’s Sustainable Development Goals (SDG) classifiers, and gives you immediate visual and downloadable results.

 ## What you can do

-- **Search institutions**: Enter a name or paste a ROR URL (e.g. `https://ror.org/02msan859`).
+- **Search institutions**: Search the OpenAlex institution registry and pick a match, or paste a ROR/OpenAlex institution URL (e.g. `https://ror.org/02msan859` or `https://openalex.org/I123456789`).
 - **Set filters**: Choose publication types, SDG classifier models, time windows, and optional record limits.
 - **Fetch SDG predictions**: The app calls OpenAlex for metadata and Aurora for SDG scores.
 Everything is cached locally in `cache.sqlite3` to avoid redundant network calls.
 - **Enrich Abstracts**: If an abstract is missing in OpenAlex, the app automatically performs a fallback search against Semantic Scholar and Google Scholar (via SerpApi) to find it.